 Verify that your implementations are correct with the following command:

 Congratulations!
 You have successfully installed Java.
 Thanks for using this tutorial for installing Oracle Java (JRE or JDK) on Ubuntu 16.04 Xenial Xerus system.
-For additional help or useful information, we recommend you to check the official Java website.
+For additional help or useful information, we recommend you check the official Java website.